-On February 8, 2018, we entered into an amendment (the "Amendment") to the stock purchase agreement dated November 10, 2016 (the "Arsia SPA"), pursuant to which we acquired from Arsia Therapeutics, LLC (the "Seller") all of the outstanding capital stock of Arsia Therapeutics, Inc. (now Eagle Biologics).
+On February 8, 2018, we entered into an amendment (the "Amendment") to the stock purchase agreement dated November 10, 2016 (the "Arsia SPA").
+Pursuant to the Arsia SPA, we acquired from Arsia Therapeutics, LLC (the "Seller") all of the outstanding capital stock of Arsia Therapeutics, Inc. (now Eagle Biologics).
 Pursuant to the Amendment, our obligations to make four separate milestone payments pursuant to the Arsia SPA, which could have aggregated to a total of \$48 million, were terminated in exchange for a single payment of \$15 million to the Seller.